magneklint/odin-recipes/README.md

-This webiste is a mock recepie site.
+This webiste is a mock recipe site.
 I will put to test the html knowledge I have so far gained.
 At the end of the lesson i will use this document to reflect on what I have learned and my performance. # odin-recipes